 The whole community falls under the Vale Of White Horse District Council which provides a wide range of services under the categories of Environmental, Housing, Planning, Cultural and Recreational and Transport.
 Specific areas include Waste Collection and Council Tax & Benefits.
 They are also responsible for managing Elections in this area.
 Vale of White Horse District Council are based in Abbey House, Abbey Close, Abingdon OX14 3JE (tel no. 01235 520202, e-mail firstname.lastname@example.org ).
 Other useful pages on their website include Contact us, How we work and a Local Services tool to provide you with information relevant to your address such as rubbish collection days and council tax rates.

-Again the community currently has two sets of representatives from May 2015 as Cumnor Hill and Dean Court fall under the Cumnor Ward while the remainder of the area falls under the Botley and Sunningwell Ward which adds Sunningwell and South Hinksey Parishes to the previous North Hinksey and Wytham Ward.
+Again the community currently has two sets of representatives as Cumnor Hill and Dean Court fall under the Cumnor Ward while the remainder of the area falls under the Botley and Sunningwell Ward which adds Sunningwell and South Hinksey Parishes to the previous North Hinksey and Wytham Ward.
 Both of these Wards have 2 Councillors.
 See the map on the LGBC website.

 The District Councilors who were elected in May 2015 are listed below with links to their pages on the Vale of White Horse website, and where applicable other personal websites on the internet.

 Although Oxford City Council doesn’t direct impact on our area their website does contain useful information about facilities and services in Oxford that might be of interest to you.

 Oxfordshire County Council is based in County Hall, New Road, Oxford OX1 1ND (tel. no. 01865 792422, see also the Contacts page).
 The services it offers include Roads and Transport, and Education and there is a page on the structure of the Council on their website.